probabilityzero/obsidianplugins/README.md

-## Collection of best obsidian plugins I have found and tweaked to make them more native.
+Collection of some useful obsidian plugins I have found and tweaked to make them feel native.

-Download these plugins and move them to the `.obsidian/plugins` folder